drreynolds/smuhpc-workshop/source/session_3.rst

    $ gfortran hello.f

-Both of these commands produce the same output, a new file in the directory named ``a.out``.
-This is the standard output name for executables produced by compilers.
-However, since a computer on which every program was named "a.out" would be entirely unusable, it is typical to name your program something more descriptive.
+Both of these commands produce the same output, a new file named ``a.out``.
+This is the [entirely nondescriptive] standard output name for executables produced by compilers.
+However, since a computer on which every program was named "a.out" would be entirely unusable, it is typical to name your program something more useful.
 This is handled with the command line option ``-o``, e.g.

 .. code-block:: bash